 Zuckerberg is on the cutting edge of several new technologies.
 He expects to see people “type with their brains and hear with their skin.”
 To that end, Facebook is working on an extremely ambitious project that has been dubbed “Building 8.”
 Regina Dugan who previously headed up Darpa, said in a Facebook post “Over the next two years, we will be building systems that demonstrate the capability to type at 100 [words per minute] by decoding neural activity devoted to speech.”
 They are also working on turning a few square meters of skin on the human body into an artificial cochlea.

-To that end, Facebook has already implemented a new interface to their apps.
-Facebook has added Camera icons to their suite of consumer apps including Facebook, Instagram, WhatsApp and Messenger.
+To that end, Facebook has already implemented a new interface for its apps.
+Facebook has added Camera icons to its suite of consumer apps including Facebook, Instagram, WhatsApp, and Messenger.
 These are geared toward encouraging people to take and send photos and videos.

-At this annual developer conference, Zuckerberg also announced a new planform called Camera Effects.
+At this annual developer conference, Zuckerberg also announced a new platform called Camera Effects.
 He called for programmers to start building augmented-reality apps for this platform and announced the start of Beta testing.

 As you probably know, augmented reality efforts have flopped in the past.
 The most prominent failure was that of Google’s highly-promoted Google Glass.
 Also, after two years Microsoft’s Hololens project has not yet produced a finished product.

-In 2014 Facebook spent $2 billion on the purchase of Oculus, a leading players in the virtual reality arena.
+In 2014 Facebook spent 2 billion dollars on the purchase of Oculus, a leading player in the virtual reality arena.
 Mr. Zuckerberg has acknowledged that sales of virtual reality gear have been disappointing.
-However, he says that this purchase helped his company in their augmented reality quest.
+However, he says that this purchase helped his company in its augmented reality quest.

-Zuckerberg presented several demonstrations of the complex technologies like Simultaneous Localization & Mapping (SLAM) which are needed for the precision of augmented reality.
-These demos showed off several technologies that Facebook is curently been working on.
+Zuckerberg presented several demonstrations of complex technologies like Simultaneous Localization & Mapping (SLAM) which are needed for the precision of augmented reality.
+These demos showed off several technologies that Facebook is currently been working on.

 Spurred on by the Pokémon Go augmented reality game that became a global hit last year, Zuckerberg expects augmented reality to be not just a game, but a part of our everyday lives.
-This new reality will allow us to overlay digital objects on the real world.
-This will not only extend the physical world, but will mix the digital and physical worlds in all new ways.
+This new reality will allow us to overlay digital objects with the real world.
+This will not only extend the physical world but will mix the digital and physical worlds in all new ways.
 Zuckerberg expects that some things will no longer have to be digital.
-Why pay $500 for a television when a $1 app will project the television show or movie right on your living room wall?
-He mused that one day household objects could be completely replaced by software.
+Why pay 500 for television when a 1dollar app will project the television show or movie right on your living room wall?
+He mused that one-day household objects could be completely replaced by software.

 He also expects that augmented reality will be useful in many different applications for displaying information.
 Why should you stand in front of the Taj Mahal looking at a travel book when the information from that book can be projected right on the wall in front of you?

-In the quest to make the camera the first augmented reality platform, Facebook is launching addition features for their camera app.
+In the quest to make the camera the first augmented reality platform, Facebook is launching additional features for their camera app.
 This will include filters and effects, face maps, art frames, and face features.
-Hopefully this is only the beginning.
-Facebook is working with companies like Electronic Arts, Nike and Warner Brothers to add augmented reality experiences to this new Facebook platform.
+Hopefully, this is only the beginning.
+Facebook is working with companies like Electronic Arts, Nike, and Warner Brothers to add augmented reality experiences to this new Facebook platform.

 Zuckerberg has set out an extremely ambitious plan for the future of Facebook.

-Just hours before the Facebook Developer’s Conference began, Snapchat, Facebook’s major competitor in this arena, announced their new latest feature.
+Just hours before the Facebook Developer’s Conference began, Snapchat, Facebook’s major competitor in this arena, announced its new latest feature.
 Snapchat will have 3-D lenses for use inside their apps.
 This is similar to some of the things that Zuckerberg talked about.
-With competition like this you can expect augmented reality to move quickly.
+With competition like this, you can expect augmented reality to move quickly.